ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 The probability of at least 2 persons in a group of 23 people share a birthday is 50.73%
 ```

-You can tweak this code to reproduce the following table from [Wikipedia](https://en.wikipedia.org/wiki/Birthday_problem):
+You can tweak this code to reproduce the following table from <a href="https://en.wikipedia.org/wiki/Birthday_problem" target="_blank">Wikipedia</a>:

 <table class="table table-striped">
   <thead>